Koho Yamamoto: Internment Camps

 In World War II, as a result of widespread anti-Japanese hostility and the issuance of Executive Order 9066 by then President Franklin D. Roosevelt, she and her father and siblings were forcibly imprisoned in three different internment camps, places of detainment established by the federal government for people of Japanese ancestry living on the west coast of the United States.
 They moved from the Tanforan Assembly Center in California to the Topaz War Relocation Center in Utah and then back again to California where they were last incarcerated at the Tule Lake Segregation Center.

 Education

 In 1942, while confined at Topaz, Yamamoto studied with the renowned artist and University of California, Berkeley professor, Chiura Obata and became his apprentice.
 Like Yamamoto, Obata's family was displaced after the bombing of Pearl Harbor and forced to move to a camp.
 Obata started a school at the prison and it was there that he taught Koho and gave her her artist's name which means “Red Harbor.”
 His gesture was also recognized as a symbol of spiritual succession.
 In 1946 she studies at the Art Students League.
 She then went on to win the Allen tucker scholarship, where she studied with Richard Bove who taught her about oil painting.
-At Taro Kashima's studio in 1947, she was a member of the artist's group.
+At Taro Yashima's studio in 1947, she was a member of the artist's group.